Mjz86/c_colon/mcc.md

  a function f is `mostly_functional` if The    returned or outputed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile).

-  f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and inout argument's value.
+  f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and in-out argument's value.

   and f performs no write accesses to volatile-qualified objects.

   viewstate and idempotent .

-( basically gnu::pure if no inout is used)
+( basically gnu::pure if no in-out is used)